rwang-z/STModule/vignette/STModule_tutorial.md

 **Parameters**:
 - `data`: result of the function `data_preprocessing()`, generated data after data preprocessing

-- `num_modules`: number of tissue modules to identify
+- `num_modules`: number of tissue modules to identify.

+  To identify major expression components of a tissue section, we recommend setting `num_modules = 10`.
+If you want to identify more detailed components, please use a larger number for this parameter.

-- `high_resolution`: to indicate spatial resolution of the data
+- `high_resolution`: a boolean value to indicate spatial resolution of the data
-  - `high_resolution = TRUE`: used for data profiled by 'Slide-seq', 'Slide-seqV2', 'Stereo-seq', etc.
+  - `high_resolution = TRUE`: used for data profiled by Slide-seq, Slide-seqV2, Stereo-seq, etc.
-  - `high_resolution = FALSE`: used for data profiled by 'ST', '10x Visium', etc. (default)
+  - `high_resolution = FALSE`: used for data profiled by ST, 10x Visium, etc. (default)

-- `max_iter`: maximum iteration, default 2000
+- `max_iter`: number of maximum iterations, default 2000

+  For this parameter, we recommend using the default setting for data profiled by ST and 10x Visium, and setting `max_iter = 100` for high-resolution data for efficiency.

 - `version`: to use CPU or GPU version of STModule
   - `version = 'cpu'`: used for ST data (default)